tengyuejia/Latent-Profile-Analysis/README.md

-Please note that this research project has not been published yet.
-Data, results, and figures are not uploaded.
+Please note that as this research project has not been published yet, raw data and findings are not uploaded here.